ivanyordanovgt/brawl-stars-bot/Models.md

 <img src="images/models/skin_catalog.png" width=800><br>
 The brawlers are in rows of 6 and the skins in rows of 3. <br>
 ***1.1 The logic***:<br>
-On emulators we can set a keybind to be at specific position and when pressed to click.
+OOn emulators, we can set a keybind to be at a specific position and when pressed, it clicks.
+The keybinds zxcvb were placed on top of each brawler in the first row of brawlers and asd on the first skins in the first row.
 The keybinds ```zxcvb``` were placed on top of each brawler in the first row of brawlers and ``asd`` on the first skins in the first row.
 <img src="images/models/skin_catalog_keybinds.png" width=800><br>
 Then a simple python algorithm goes thru all skins and rows. <br>
 When in a game the logic is the following:
-1. Shoot in all possible angles so the character looks this way after the shooting animation is over
+1. Shoot in all possible angles so the character looks this way after the shooting animation is over.
 2. Screenshot before shooting, while shooting, after shooting
 3. Crop only the brawler using AEP model.
 (Main in-game model)
-4. After all angles are covered repeat 1.,2.,3. while the character is moving ```Forwards, Backwards, Diagonally each side```<br>
+4. After all angles are covered, repeat 1., 2., and 3. while the character is moving ```Forwards, Backwards, Diagonally each side```.

 Now we have images of all brawlers which look like this:<br>
 <img src="images/models/shelly/1.PNG"><br>